 When you cause them pain, apologize.

 You don’t want your spouse to dismiss your hurt feelings, so don’t make that mistake with them.
 Your spouse feels how they feel; acknowledge that.
+You can honor their experience even if you don’t agree with all their perspective.
 Even if the pain you caused them was unintentional or seems unreasonable to you, apologize and make it right as much as you are able.

 Be your best self.